Christmas spirit is all about giving, but it isn’t all about the gifts.

-Christmas is really all about hygge (it’s ok, I’m Scandinavian, I am licensed to use that word 😉 ).
+Christmas spirit is really all about hygge (it’s ok, I’m Scandinavian, I am licensed to use that word 😉 ).
 And hygge is about coming together and enjoying all the things that get you through the cold and dark Nordic winter.
 Think roaring fires, good books, candlelight, homemade food, boardgames, gingerbread houses, hot chocolate, warm blankets and rosy cheeks.

-Christmas, like hygge, is intangible; a state of mind, an atmosphere.
+Christmas spirit, like hygge, is intangible; a state of mind, an atmosphere.
 Basically, it is all about the cheer.

 With that in mind, why not listen to this cheerful Christmas playlist while perusing the minimalist gift guide I have put together below?
 Let us all try to focus on experiences and togetherness this year, so we can minimise stuff and maximise Christmas spirit.

 Christmas is not as much about opening our presents as opening our hearts.

 – Janice Maeditere

 This list of where to find free eBooks, or better yet, a trip (or several!) to your local library together.

 A technology workshop – in person, of course – of their choice (how to use a PC, Mac, iPad, Kindle, podcasts, Twitter, Facebook, Instagram, BBC iPlayer, ITV Player, All4, My5, Skype, Word, Excel… the list goes on!).

 A meal out together – or, if you can cook, a meal in together.